rmkatti/skymapper/README.rst

 * **Discover and study planets around other stars, and explore whether they could harbor life**

 Star formation occurs in dense interstellar clouds of dust and ice.
-Since planets
-are assembled from interstellar dust and ice, it has been hypothesized that water in our solar system is primarily due to interstellar ice with minimal processing in the pre-solar disk.
+It has been hypothesized that water in our solar system is primarily due to interstellar ice with minimal processing in the pre-solar disk.
 This remains an open question due to the small number of samples taken of ice abundance.
-SPHEREx will remedy this by increasing the sample of galactice ice absorption by 1000 times.
+SPHEREx will remedy this by increasing the number of samples of galactice ice absorption by 1000 times.